oshaughnessy/maysl.soccer/_pages/schedules.md

 {% include schedule.html division=page.division %}

-MAYSL's primary season is in the fall.
-We typically play from mid-September to the week before Thankgiving and skip a weekend in mid-October for the fall school break, which gives us 9 or 10 weekends for games.
+MAYSL's primary recreational soccer season is in the fall, from mid-September to the week before Thankgiving and skip a weekend in mid-October for the fall school break, which gives us 9 or 10 weekends for games.

+We have travel teams for various ages that run from August to November and March to June every year.

 ## 2024-2025 Season